elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-shaping-and-why-is-it-important-in-behavior-development.md

 url: /learn/psychology/questions/what-is-shaping-and-why-is-it-important-in-behavior-development
 score: -1.0
 related_article1:
-    id: 169324
-    title: What is extinction in behavior modification and what effect does it have on behavior?
-    subject: Psychology
-    url: /learn/psychology/questions/what-is-extinction-in-behavior-modification-and-what-effect-does-it-have-on-behavior
-related_article2:
     id: 169329
+    title: >-
-    title: How does learning history impact current behavior and what considerations should be made in behavior analysis?
+        How does learning history impact current behavior and what considerations should be made in behavior analysis?
     subject: Psychology
     url: /learn/psychology/questions/how-does-learning-history-impact-current-behavior-and-what-considerations-should-be-made-in-behavior-analysis
-related_article3:
+related_article2:
     id: 169312
+    title: >-
-    title: How do successive approximations contribute to shaping behavior?
+        How do successive approximations contribute to shaping behavior?
     subject: Psychology
     url: /learn/psychology/questions/how-do-successive-approximations-contribute-to-shaping-behavior
+related_article3:
+    id: 169326
+    title: >-
+        What are the steps involved in skill acquisition and how does reinforcement play a role?
+    subject: Psychology
+    url: /learn/psychology/questions/what-are-the-steps-involved-in-skill-acquisition-and-how-does-reinforcement-play-a-role
 related_article4:
-    id: 169313
+    id: 169319
-    title: What are the key steps involved in the shaping process?
+    title: >-
+        What is latency in behavior analysis and how does it impact the understanding of behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-steps-involved-in-the-shaping-process
+    url: /learn/psychology/questions/what-is-latency-in-behavior-analysis-and-how-does-it-impact-the-understanding-of-behavior
 related_article5:
-    id: 169324
+    id: 169322
-    title: What is extinction in behavior modification and what effect does it have on behavior?
+    title: >-
+        How are behavior change procedures implemented and monitored?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-extinction-in-behavior-modification-and-what-effect-does-it-have-on-behavior
+    url: /learn/psychology/questions/how-are-behavior-change-procedures-implemented-and-monitored
 ---

 &nbsp;